 Interested?
 Let’s learn more…

-NB.
-In case it isn’t obvious, I do not condone taking drugs or recreating absolutely any aspect of Breaking Bad.
+(In case it isn’t obvious, I do not condone taking drugs or recreating absolutely any aspect of Breaking Bad.)

 Your coffee is bad if you’re not using a scale

+The last thing is a scale that can measure in grams.
 Grams are a very small unit of measurement, 1 ounce is about 29 grams.
-This precision – and that a gram is the same as a millilitre of water – is perfect for measuring coffee and water.
-Also, most online recipes will use grams as well.
+This small unit makes it very useful for measuring coffee beans and a gram is the same weight as a millilitre of water which helps when you measure the amount of water you add too.
+It’s for these reasons that most recipes for a coffee brew you read online use grams as well.

-Here’s another one that is purely convenience.
+Another nice feature is to have a quick response time.
+Pop you coffee beans in and within milliseconds you see the weight flash before your eyes.
+This one is purely convenience.
 Do you mind the 1-2 seconds the scale takes to measure your coffee?
 Or would you prefer a lightning fast readout of the weight?

 Best under $20: Ozeri Touch

 |Size||9″ x 6″|